uesseu/ninwavelets/README.md

 make_fft_waves(self, total: float, one: float,
                freqs: Iterable) -> Iterator:
 ```

 Make Fourier transformed Wavelet.
-If the wavelet is originally Frourier transformed wavelet,
+If the wavelet is originally Frourier transformed wavelet
-it just calculate original formula.
+and it has 'fft_formula', it just calculate original formula.
 If wavelet is originally not Fourier transformed wavelet,
 it run FFT to make them.

 ### cwt